 The highest and best use of property is the reasonable and probable use that supports the highest present value as of the date of the appraisal.
 The highest and best use must be physically possible, legal, financially feasible, and productive to its maximum.
 The highest and best use of residential property is normally its current use.
 This is due in part to the fact that residential development, in many areas, through use of deed restrictions and zoning, precludes other land uses.
-Residential valuation undertakes reassessment of highest and best use in transition areas and areas of mixed residential and commercial use.
-In transition areas with ongoing change, the appraiser reviews the existing residential property use and makes a determination regarding highest and best use.
+Residential valuation undertakes reassessment of highest and best use in transition areas and areas of mixed residential property use and makes a determination regarding highest and best use.
 Once the conclusion is made that the highest and best use remains residential, further highest and best use analysis is done to decide the type of residential use on a neighborhood basis.
-As an example, it may be determined in a transition area that older, non-remodeled homes are economic missimprovements, and the highest and best use of such property is the construction of new dwellings.
+As an example, it may be determined in a transition area that older, non-remodeled homes are economic miss-improvements, and the highest and best use of such property is the construction of new dwellings.
 In areas of mixed residential and commercial use, the appraiser reviews properties in these areas on a periodic basis to determine if changes in the real estate market require reassessment of the highest and best use of a select population of properties.